FIWARE/tutorials.Context-Providers/README.md

 single command.
 Docker Compose is installed by default as part of Docker for Windows and Docker for Mac, however Linux users will need to follow the instructions found [here](https://docs.docker.com/compose/install/)

-## Cygwin

-We will start up our services using a simple bash script.
-Windows users should download [cygwin](http://www.cygwin.com/) to provide a command-line functionality similar to a Linux distribution on Windows.

 # Architecture